 Inria – a place for scientific vitality, where research is organized based on a project team model.
 Its mission is to accelerate, through digital research and innovation, the construction of France’s scientific, technological and industrial leadership in European dynamics.

-Because Inria, as a public infrastructure for research and innovation, is responsible for contributing to the development of digital sovereignty in France within a European perspective.
-Because it is Inria’s duty, as a national research institute for the digital sciences, to respond to the challenges of digital transformation to contribute to the thoughtful development of a society of innovation and trust.
+As a public research and innovation infrastructure, it is incumbent upon Inria to participate in the construction of France's digital sovereignty within the European dynamic, to meet the challenges of digital transformation in order to participate in the reasoned construction of a society of innovation and trust.

 A driving force for digital culture education

 In particular through Class’Code, an innovative training program developed for the education and training community, which has been available since the beginning of the 2016-2017 academic year.
 Class’Code was designed to provide facilitators with a base of knowledge and resources to introduce 8-14 year-old students to “computational thinking” in the form of discovery workshops and encourage them to consider careers in digital sciences and technology.

 Through the Inria Learning Lab, Inria develops MOOCs to disseminate digital scientific knowledge and strengthen the dialogue between science and society.

 An exceptional work environment to support collective vitality

 At its 9 centres and 5 branches located on research university campuses and within digital ecosystems, Inria offers a stimulating work environment.
 As a socially-conscious and responsible institute, attentive to its employees and social issues, Inria encourages all of its employees to take part in debates on topics such as digital culture education, environmental impact, quality of work life, disability, ethics, gender equality, diversity and equal opportunity.